-

 Human-Focused Lab Research Remains Limited

-As is the case with most cannabis issues, the research is limited despite legalization growing across the country.
+As with most cannabis issues, the research is limited despite legalization growing nationwide.
 The federal illegality of cannabis makes funding for research next to impossible in America.

-Thankfully, other nations are passing America in cannabis reform, especially when focused on research.
-Today, several countries have asserted themselves as growing leaders in the field.
+Thankfully, other nations are passing America on cannabis reform, primarily when it comes to research on cannabis.
+Today, countries like Israel have asserted themselves as growing leaders in the field.

 Does Smoking Weed Affect Your Memory?
 Here's What The Research Says